 Before moving out or before arranging the move, you should let your parents know your plans, far before you move out.
 Whether they are prepared to see you move out or want you to stay, you should clearly communicate your plans.
 This will help prepare them for your eventual departure and also prepare you in a way.
 When you inform them of your decision on time, they can help you draw concrete plans and provide help where they can.
 Communicating your intentions is a way of being sensitive to their feelings and needs.

 Once you have created a budget and informed your parents about your intentions, the next step is to plan the move.
 Create a moving plan with a goal date and other major details.
 Your parents can help with this too and give you the extra motivation you need.

-When planning to move out of your parents’ house, you should know some important things.
+When planning to move out of your parents’ house and living on your own, you should know some important things.

 Can you afford to move out on your own, and can you pay your bills?
 This is the first thing to consider when planning a move.
 You should have enough money to cover rent and still have enough left to cover other expenses.

 If you have an unstable income, average out your income over the course of the year to get a good idea of how much you can afford when living on your own.

 If you live in a major city with high housing costs or a place where it’s hard to get an apartment, it might be better to live with a roommate, to help reduce specific expenses like your housing costs and utility bills.